List-coloring apex-minor-free graphs: Appendix

 We apply Theorem~\ref{thm-gm17} to $G$, obtaining a set $A\subseteq V(G)$ and a true $\sigma(|A|)$-redundant $(\TT-A)$-central portrayal $\pi$ of $G-A$ in a surface $\Sigma'$ in which $H$ cannot be embedded.
 Let $\Sigma$ be the surface without boundary obtained from $\Sigma'$ by, for each cuff $\Theta$ of $\Sigma'$, adding an open disk with boundary $\Theta$ disjoint with $\Sigma'$.
 We turn the portrayal $\pi$ into an arrangement of a segregation $S$ of $G-A$ of type $(p,k)$ in $\Sigma$ by replacing each cuff $\Theta$ by a $p$-vortex consisting of the union of all the graphs in the border cells of $\Theta$.
+Let $S_0$ be the set of non-cell $p$-vortices of $S$ if it is non-empty, and the set consisting of one cell of $S$ otherwise.
 Let us note that $S$ is $(\TT-A)$-central by (2.1) of~\cite{rs15} and (4.3) of~\cite{rs17}, since $\TT-A$ has order at least $4p+2$.
-We can assume that $S$ is linked, by possibly introducing a $p$-vortex if the segregation does not have one and by splitting and rearanging the cells as outlined after the definition of linkedness.
+Note that by (9.1) and (9.2) of~\cite{rs17}, $S\setminus S_0$ can be made linked by, for each cell $s$, moving all components of $s$ that whose intersection with $\partial s$ is empty to one of the societies of $S_0$.